Get ahead of the John Lewis Black Friday 2021 sale with our shopping guide

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-John Lewis Black Friday deals 2021: When the sale starts and what savings to expect across tech, beauty and more
+John Lewis’s Black Friday 2021 sale has landed: Shop the best early deals from Dyson, Apple, Lego and more

-We’ve got the insight for this year, including our expert shopping tips and the big-ticket items we predict to be included
+From Nespresso machines and FitBits to Amazon tablets, get ready to bag a bargain

-We might still be in the middle of our summer holidays, but Black Friday is fast approaching.
-Come November, there will be thousands of deals to shop from hundreds of retailers.
+Black Friday, one of the biggest shopping events of the year, is fast approaching – in fact, in just a few days there will be thousands of deals to shop from hundreds of retailers.

-Prices will be slashed across big-ticket items such as vacuum cleaners, TVs, laptops, kids’ toys and more.

-What began as a one-day sale in America, has since expanded into the UK with weekend-long discounts that finish on Cyber Monday, but every year more retailers participate, deals get bigger and sales start earlier and earlier.

-John Lewis & Partners is one of the biggest contenders in the Black Friday sales, so make sure you bookmark this page to stay up to date on the biggest and best savings.
+But if you just can’t wait for the day itself, you’ll be pleased to hear that John Lewis & Partners has already slashed prices across every department.

+It joins the likes of Boots, Superdrug, AO, Currys, Very, Studio and, of course, Amazon, in dropping its deals early.

+Blessing us with discounts across fashion and beauty, home appliances, toys and more, we’ll be scouring the retailer’s site for the best of the best, and adding them to this guide as they appear.

+To be sure you’re getting the best deals, John Lewis and Partners even has a “never knowingly undersold” policy, meaning that if you find the same product for a lower price elsewhere, the retailer promises to match it.

-Read on for all the key information you need to know, including what deals to expect and our expert shopping tips.
+Read on for all the key information you need to know, including the best early deals from John Lewis & Partners and our expert shopping tips.

 Read more: